Legatum's story began more than a century ago. Scroll down the page to learn more about our journey.

 Legatum Institute established

-The official launch of the Legatum Institute, an independent charitable public policy think-tank based in London whose Mission is to help people live more prosperous lives.
+The official launch of the Legatum Institute, an independent international think-tank and educational charity based in London whose seeks to provide evidence-based solutions for those who would see free, just and flourishing societies.
 The Institute continues to publish the annual Legatum Prosperity Index™, a global index that measures national prosperity based on both wealth and wellbeing.

 Legatum Plaza and the END Fund